 I was in sixth grade the first time I met my Iranian Grandmother.
 It was during this visit that I experienced ghormeh sabzi made with fresh herbs.
 My Grandmother was a glorious cook, and she made everything from scratch; including fresh yogurt and pita bread.
 We never ate so well as we did the weeks she stayed with us (sorry Mom…) Sadly, there was a language barrier between us and we were never really able to connect.
 She only made three trips out of Iran in her entire life.
 She was a very traditional woman, and found life in the United States a little too fast paced and overwhelming.
 She was a very small woman, but she scolded my Dad like he was a child when he got too mouthy.
 It was a glorious sight to behold for the kid of a man that loves to micromanage!
 The older I get, the more attuned to my Iranian heritage I feel.
 Creating these beautiful and traditional foods helps me to feel just a little bit connected to a woman I never really had the chance to know.

 The dried mix is much easier to make than fresh, but it comes with its own list of cons.
 It takes much more time to prepare it than the fresh herbs.
 You must first soak the dried vegetables, and they take a lot longer to cook.
-It isn’t always easy to find the premixed dry herbs.
+It isn’t always easy to find the premixed dry herbs, and is more expensive.
 If you have access to a local Middle Eastern market, they almost always will carry them.
 Many Indian markets also carry them.
 Generally the bigger the container, the better deal it is.
 I will include info on making the dried in the directions below.

 *If you can’t find fresh fenugreek locally, you can generally pick up a bag of it dried from a local Middle Eastern or Indian market and some Asian markets may also carry it.
 Check out my previous post on Jujeh for more information on what bulk spices and foods to look for at your local international markets.